fluxninja/aperture/docs/content/get-started/playground/playground.md

 service1-demo-app   uploaded   103s
 ```

-The Playground comes with a demo application so that you can generate simulated
+The Playground includes a demo application so that you can generate simulated
 traffic and see the policy in action.
 The demo application can be found in
 `demoapp` namespace.
 You can read more about the demo application
 [here](https://github.com/fluxninja/aperture/tree/main/playground/resources/demo-app).